Project Broadway 2023:

 Sure, we are theatre people - but it’s more than that.
 Our team focuses on creating community and collective care so young artists feel safe to be their most imaginative selves.
 We celebrate authenticity!
 We build our teaching philosophy around the idea of “ubuntu” a South African Zulu phrase that translates, “I am who I am, because of who WE are.”
 By strengthening our creative community and lifting one another up in our theatre practice, we find we are at our best as individual performers.
 When you thrive as a theatre artist, I thrive as a theatre artist; and in turn we all thrive as an ensemble of theatre artists together.

 Jake Boyd is a Tuscaloosa native who played “Fiyero” in Wicked on Broadway and in the national tour.
 He was also in the Broadway cast of Rock of Ages.
 He has appeared Off-Broadway in Sweeney Todd and The Last Smoker in America.
 Boyd’s television credits include The Sound of Music LIVE!, Law and Order: SVU, and Jessica Jones, among others.
-Most recently, Jake originated the role of “Maxie Boswell” in the new world premier musical Becoming Nancy at The Alliance Theatre.
+Most recently, Jake originated the role of “Maxie Boswell” in the new world premiere musical Becoming Nancy at The Alliance Theatre.

-Tina F. Turley (Theatre Tuscaloosa Executive Producer) is originally from Texas and has a diverse background in the arts, including more than 35 years of experience as a director, actor, writer, teacher and theater manager.
+Tina F. Turley (Theatre Tuscaloosa Executive Producer) is originally from Texas and has a diverse background in the arts, including more than 35 years of experience as a director, actor, writer, teacher, and theater manager.
 Her directing credits for Theatre Tuscaloosa include: Ragtime, A Christmas Carol, Regrets Only, Ain’t Misbehavin’, Joseph...Dreamcoat, Christmas Belles, and many more.
 Click here to read her extended bio.